 There are a number of ways to make wearing even the standard medical compression stockings a bit more style-friendly, and more comfortable.

 - Beat the Heat.
 It gets very hot in Boca Raton, and sweat can make your legs itchy beneath your stockings.
 Try putting baby powder on your skin before putting the compression stockings on.
 Though this won’t fight the heat, it can prevent the discomfort that comes as a result.

 - Layer on the Pantyhose.
-Typical store-bought stockings are not very thick, so even during the summer they will not add to much constriction.
-Purchase a few pairs of thin, loose stockings that are fashionable and try wearing those over your medical compression stockings.
+Typical store-bought stockings are not very thick, so even during the summer, they will not add too much constriction.
+Purchase a few pairs of thin, loose stockings that are fashionable, and try wearing those over your medical compression stockings.
 This is a great way to wear your stockings with sundresses or skirts.